FredPraca/distributed_cbsg/README.md

 Then you will need PolyORB, you will find it just [there](https://github.com/AdaCore/PolyORB) on GitHub.

+If you want to build the C++ client, you will need OmniORB4.

 And finally, you will need the source code of the [Corporate Bullshit Generator](https://sourceforge.net/projects/cbsg/files/latest/download).

 ### Compilation